-• Covid-19-Related Rent Concessions - Amendment to IFRS 16
+Covid-19-Related Rent Concessions beyond 30 June 2021 - Amendments to IFRS 16

-The amendments become effective for annual periods beginning on or after 1 January 2020.
-Earlier application is permitted, including in financial statements not yet authorized for issue at 28 May 2020.
-In May 2020, the IASB amended IFRS 16 to provide relief to lessees from applying the IFRS 16 guidance on lease modifications to rent concessions arising as a direct consequence of the Covid-19 pandemic.
-The amendment does not apply to lessors.
+The amendments become effective for annual periods beginning on or after 1 April 2021, the application being retrospective.

+In March 2021, the IASB amended the conditions of the practical expedient in IFRS 16 that provides relief to lessees from applying the IFRS 16 guidance on lease modifications to rent concessions arising as a direct consequence of the Covid-19 pandemic.